merlinthedev848/CKM-Win-Optimizer/README.md

   - Disables non-Microsoft startup items
   - Sets High Performance power plan
   - Trims visual effects for speed

+- **Drivers and Softwares**
+ - Auto scans and updates any available drivers and softwares (Can be disabled if need be)

 - **Networking**
   - Flushes DNS cache